castone18/docker-openvpn/README.md

 This code has been lightly tested, and the author is not a security expert, so use at your own risk.
-Although you are welcome to use this code, the author has published this code to public repostiories for his own use and does not offer support.
+Although you are welcome to use this code, the author has published this code to public repositories for his own use and does not offer support.